Rubus laciniatus

 -

-Rubus laciniatus, or Oregon Cut-leaf blackberry, is a perennial shrub in the Roseaceae family that can grow to 6 feet high and 8 feet wide.
+Cut-leaf blackberry is a perennial shrub in the Roseaceae (rose) family that typically grows to 6 feet high and 8 feet wide but can reach width of up to 30 feet.
 It is found on woodland edges and clearings and has prickly reddish stems with recurved thorns.
 White flowers bloom from July to August, followed by the ripened fruit from August to September.
 The fruits start red, but turn black when ripe.
 This species is a blackberry with biennial stems, it produces a number of new stems each year from the perennial rootstock.
 The stems start off upright and then curve to touch the ground.
 These stems fruit in their second year and then die off.
-The fruit is juicy and very flavorful and can be eaten raw off the bush or cooked as a topping or jam.
-It has a rapid growth rate and can become weedy.
-The plant does well in moist soil of various textures (sand, clay or loam) and a variety of pH conditions.
-Prefers well-drained soil and light (woodland) to full sun.

 - See this plant in the following landscape: